Riimu/Kit-PHPEncoder/README.md

 This library encodes values as PHP code similar to how `json_encode()` encodes values as JSON.
-The purpose of this library is to make it easier to write data into files directly as PHP instead of using auxialiry formats such as ini files or JSON.
+The purpose of this library is to make it easier to write data into files directly as PHP instead of using auxiliary formats such as ini files or JSON.

 A common use case could be writing database configuration into file based on